sabreen-h/My-store/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.

+It is online store you can show products and search by categories, you can add products to cart or remove it , you can make order.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.